 Instead of holding your partner responsible, think about the ways you change yourself to make you happy outside of your marriage.
 That saying that you can’t be happy with someone until you’re happy with yourself is absolutely true.

 If you find you aren’t happy in your marriage, consider the fact that it might not be your marriage at all.
 Create some change in your life that revolves around you alone.
 [Read: 20 habits of incredibly happy people that can change your life]

 Change is not easy.
 Otherwise, we would all be walking around perfectly, wouldn’t we?
 It took you seven years to get to where you are all the way around.
 If you want to get over the seven-year itch, then it takes some continual and constant change on both of your parts to straighten things out.

 If you make the first move and they respond in kind, then it is your turn.
 It is those small alterations we make consistently that make a big overall difference in ourselves and our relationships.

 You aren’t going to find the magic you lost overnight.
 But, if you are willing to be creative and put in the extra work that it takes, you can find the love and lust that you felt right up front.
 [Read: The 14 secrets to rekindling a marriage]

-#6 Do the things that turn the other person on.
 If blow jobs are his thing, do them just because, even if you are tired.
 If sensual touch is hers, forget your “O” for a bit and make her feel good.
-Sometimes we forget what sex is for to begin with.
+Sometimes we forget what sex is for, to begin with.